 Do you want a challenging job in development or research?
 Are you planning a career as a consultant or manager?
 Either way, do you see your future in a large, well-known corporation?
 As a graduate of the master’s program in Mathematics, you will not have to write countless applications to get your dream job.
-Whether software development, consultancy, data security, communication, or IT: mathematicians are highly sought after in almost all branches and areas of the labor market.
+Whether software development, consultancy, data security, medical science, communication, or IT: mathematicians are highly sought after in almost all branches and areas of the labor market.
 This is because they analyze many everyday problems from an abstract perspective, find creative solutions, optimize processes and come up with reliable prognoses.

 Major fields of study

 In the master’s program in Mathematics, students deal with mathematics as a precise science.
-Numerous opportunities to acquire advanced knowledge are available to them, concerning areas such as Algorithmic Algebra, Analysis, Dynamical Systems, Geometry and Visualization, Mathematical Model Building or Mathematical Physics.
+Numerous opportunities to acquire advanced knowledge are available to them, concerning areas such as Algorithmic Algebra, Analysis, Dynamical Systems, Geometry and Visualization, Mathematical Model Building, Bio Mathematics or Mathematical Physics.
 In contrast to all other mathematical master’s programs at the Technical University of Munich, students do not have to complete a minor.
 However, they can incorporate lectures from one or more minors into their studies.
 During extra-disciplinary courses, students acquire soft skills in areas such as rhetoric and presentation, which are indispensable for their future careers.